inversify/InversifyJS/wiki/deactivation_handler.md

 - Adding the handler to a binding.
 - Adding the handler to the class through the [preDestroy decorator](./pre_destroy.md).

 Handlers added to the container are the firsts ones to be resolved.
 Any handler added to a child container is called before the ones added to their parent.
-Any handler added through the `preDestroy` decorator is called after any handler added to a container or a biding:
+Relevant bindings from the container are called next and finally the `preDestroy` method is called.
+In the example above, relevant bindings are those bindings bound to the unbinded "Destroyable" service identifer.

+The example below demonstrates call order.

 ```ts
 let roll = 1;